Welcome to D-Wave¶

 Despite the incredible power of today’s supercomputers, many complex computing problems cannot be addressed by conventional systems.
 The huge growth of data and our need to better understand everything from the universe to our own DNA leads us to seek new tools that can help provide answers.
 Quantum computing is the next frontier in computing, providing an entirely new approach to solving the world’s most difficult problems.

 While certainly not easy, much progress has been made in the field of quantum computing since 1981, when Feynman gave his famous lecture at the California Institute of Technology.
 Still a relatively young field, quantum computing is complex and different approaches are being pursued around the world.
 Today, there are two leading candidate architectures for quantum computers: gate model (also known as circuit model) and quantum annealing.
-In gate-model quantum computing, the aim is to control and manipulate the evolution of the quantum states over time—a difficult challenge, especially at large scales, because quantum systems are incredibly delicate.

-At D-Wave, our approach is quantum annealing, which harnesses the natural evolution of quantum states: we initialize the system in a delocalized state, we gradually turn on the description of the problem we wish to solve, and quantum physics allows the system to follow these changes.
-The configuration at the end corresponds to the answer we are trying to find.
-Quantum annealing is implemented in D-Wave systems as a single quantum algorithm, and this scalable approach to quantum computing has enabled us to create quantum processing units (QPUs) with more than 5000 quantum bits (qubits)—far beyond the state of the art for gate-model quantum computing.
+Quantum annealing is implemented in D-Wave’s generally available quantum computers, such as the Advantage™ and D-Wave 2000Q, as a single quantum algorithm, and this scalable approach to quantum computing has enabled us to create quantum processing units (QPUs) with more than 5000 quantum bits (qubits)—far beyond the state of the art for gate-model quantum computing.

 D-Wave has been developing various generations of our “machine of a different kind,” to use Feynman’s words, since 1999.
 We are the world’s first commercial quantum computer company.

 The D-Wave system contains a QPU that must be kept at a temperature near absolute zero and isolated from the surrounding environment in order to behave quantum mechanically.
 The system achieves these requirements as follows:

 Cryogenic temperatures, achieved using a closed-loop cryogenic dilution refrigerator system.
 The QPU operates at temperatures below 15 mK.